Travis Payne: Career

 In January 2010, Payne embarked on a peace tour and arranged a surprise visit to the Cebu province of the Philippines to work with the CPDRC Dancing Inmates of the Cebu Provincial Detention and Rehabilitation Center (CPDRC), a maximum security that is also featured in the Michael Jackson Opus.
 Famous for their "Thriller" which received 300,000 views per day at its peak, the video has received over 37 million reported views and is considered one of the most viral videos viewed on the internet.
-Payne along with "This Is It" dancers Daniel Celebre (aka Da FunkyMystic) and Dres Reid taught over 1500 dancing inmates to perform "The Drill" as part of the song "They Don't Care About Us" and was video taped to coincide with the "This Is It" DVD & Blu-ray release on January 25, 2010.
-The clip went live on YouTube, Yahoo and TMZ and immediately captured more than 3 million views within 1 week of its release online.
+Payne, along with This Is It dancers Daniel Celebre (a.k.a.
+Da FunkyMystic) and Dres Reid taught over 1500 dancing inmates to perform "The Drill" as part of the song "They Don't Care About Us" which was videotaped to coincide with the This Is It DVD and Blu-ray release on January 25, 2010.
+The clip went live on YouTube, Yahoo and TMZ and immediately captured more than 3 million views within a week of its release online.

 In April 2010, Payne was honored by The Michael Jackson Tribute Portrait, the largest Michael Jackson tribute in the world, endorsed by the Jackson Family Foundation.
-The tribute is an interactive work of art by artist David Ilan, which is made from one million hand drawn dots.
+The tribute is an interactive work of art by artist David Ilan, which is made from one million hand-drawn dots.
 Friends and family of Jackson's get a dot in their name in the area of Jackson's heart.

-In October 2010, CBS announced that Payne would join Kimberly Wyatt and Executive producer, Lead Judge and Personal Idol Paula Abdul on the judges panel for her new dance competition and reality show Live to Dance.
+In October 2010, CBS announced that Payne would join Kimberly Wyatt executive producer, lead judge, and personal idol Paula Abdul on the judges panel for her new dance competition and reality show Live to Dance.
 CBS describes the series as broadcast television's first all-ages, all-genres dance series that is based on Sky 1's UK dance show Got to Dance.
 The different acts will compete for a $500,000 prize in front of the panel of judges, and viewers will eventually get to vote for their favorite dancers during the semifinal and final rounds.
-Live to Dance kicks off with a two-hour special January 4 before moving to its regular hour-long slot Wednesdays, starting January 5.
+Live to Dance kicked off with a two-hour special on January 4, 2011 before moving to its regular hour-long slot on Wednesdays, which started on January 5.

-Payne also creative directed and choreographed for Hong Kong singer, Andy Lau along with Stacy Walker for the Andy Lau Unforgettable Concert 2010 throughout the year.
-In addition, he also worked with Han Geng to choreograph the singer's titletrack for his first solo album, along with four other dancers from This Is It.
+Payne also creatively directed and choreographed for Hong Kong singer Andy Lau along with Stacy Walker for the Andy Lau Unforgettable Concert 2010 throughout the year.
+In addition, he also worked with Han Geng to choreograph the singer's title track for his first solo album, along with four other dancers from This Is It.
 When the album promotions arose, Payne performed with the singer and the dancers on various Chinese variety and talk shows as the opening.

-In November 2010 Payne was seen on Michael Jackson's The Experience on Dance School.
+In November 2010, Payne was seen on Michael Jackson's The Experience at Dance School.